raygun101/MarkupKit/README.md

     <UILabel text="whileEditing"/>

 ### Colors
-The value of any attribute whose name equals "color" or ends with "Color" is considered a color and is converted to an instance of `UIColor` before the property value is set.
+The value of any attribute whose name equals "color" or ends with "Color" is converted to an instance of `UIColor` before the property value is set.
 Colors in MarkupKit are represented by a hexadecimal RGB[A] value preceded by a hash symbol; e.g. "#ededed".

 For example, the following markup creates a `UILabel` that reads "A Red Label" and sets its text color to red:

     <UILabel text="A Red Label" textColor="#ff0000"/>

 ### Fonts
-The value of any attribute whose name equals "font" or ends with "Font" is considered a font and is converted to an instance of `UIFont` before the property value is set.
+The value of any attribute whose name equals "font" or ends with "Font" is converted to an instance of `UIFont` before the property value is set.
 Fonts in MarkupKit are specified in one of two ways:

 * As an explicitly named font, using the full name of the font, followed by a space and the font size; for example, "HelveticaNeue-Medium 24"
 * As a dynamic font, using the name of the text style; e.g. "headline"